-What happened, and what is expected to happen according to the law?
+What happened, and what is expected to happen?
 Let’s discuss.

 It all started last June when actor and standup comedian Abdul Rahman Magdy posted on his Instagram account that he heard about women who were harassed by an acting coach inside his studio during acting workshops.